Lead generation is one of the most common goals companies pursue via digital marketing. Online marketing is simply very convenient for achieving it.

 It will help you assess your lead generation strategy’s performance in terms of the quality of the leads it generates.
 It can help you fine-tune your marketing campaign efforts to reach more relevant prospects and turn them into qualified leads.

-What should you track?
 The lead quality KPI is the number of interested prospects.
 Your goal is to get to as many interested prospects as possible.

 Low lead quality typically comes with low conversion rates and high bounce rates.
 It means that you are not targeting the right demographic and that your messaging is not as effective as it should be.